dbenesh82/life_cycle_viz/README.md

 ## Feedback

-The main feedback that I received at the sketching stage was that there were too many things to distinguish at once (growth, the different life cycle lengths, different transmission types; see X.png).
+The main feedback that I received at the sketching stage was that there were too many things to distinguish at once (growth, the different life cycle lengths, different transmission types; see the pngs in 'prelim_plots' folder).
 This helped me decide on an interactive scheme.
 Once I made the plot interactive, I got some more useful feedback from a family member.
 They said I used too much technical jargon ('what's a definitive host?').
 My target audience is other biologists that should understand the jargon, but these data groupings could be explained better.
 I thus added the feature where, when a button is pressed, a text box is amended to the bottom of the plot that explains the displayed data pattern.

 ## Resources
 Data source: [Benesh et al. 2016.
 Ecology.
 In press](http://onlinelibrary.wiley.com/doi/10.1002/ecy.1680/full)